mohittiwari5/restart/README.md

 # restart
-A simple UI application in which we can switch between two screens and see custome animation on images.
+A simple UI application in which we can switch between two screens and see custom animation on images.